kblicharski/fswe-project/CONTRIBUTING.md

 or external references to resources used.

 ### Type
+Note: Can be omitted if the change doesn't fit discretely into any of these.

 Must be one of the following:

 * **build**: Changes that affect the build system or external dependencies